kabavol/LMSMonitor/README.md

 - 3 Open Reel To Reel, pure fantasy.
 Reels rotate, minor animation.
 - 4 VCR with flashing 12:00 AM clock!
 No additional animation - the clock is annoying enough.
 - 5 An old bakelite radio.
 Minor animation, radio changes station as track progresses.
-- 6 An old analog TV in all its 5x4 glory... and worms??
+- 6 An old analog TV in all its 5x4 glory...
+VHF or UHF... no it's worms?!?
 - 7 A crusty oldIBM PS/2 clone... playing pong!
 Equally matched "AI" players make for an uneventful game!

 Specify -E[1-7] to display eggs on track playback